habibkaratas/habibkaratas/README.md

-- 👋 Hi, I’m @habibkaratas
+- 👋 Hi, I’m Habib Karataş
 - 👀 I'm interested in data recovery & ransomware attacks
 - 💞️ You can collaborate to me on data recovery & password cracking.
 - 📫 How to reach me; t.me/habibkaratas, twitter.com/habib_karatas